-Investigating the reservation techniques in detail we notice that according to the proposed mobility model the number of the possible servicing satellites can be two at most (the case of user A in Fig. 3).
+Investigating the reservation techniques in detail we notice that according to the proposed mobility model the number of the possible servicing satellites can be two at most (the case of user A in fig. 3).
 The new call admission procedure has as follows.
-A new call will first check if there is an available channel in the satellite indicated by the criterion used for the access procedure (assume that this satellite is satellite number 3).
-If no free channel is found, then it will check the second satellite (satellite number 2).
+A new call will first check if there is a free channel in the satellite indicated by the criterion used for the access procedure (assume that this satellite is satellite number 3).
+If no channel is found, then it will check the second satellite (satellite number 2).
 The reservation procedure for handover calls has as follows.
 At a handover request the servicing satellite decides on the next possible servicing satellite according to the criterion used.
 We consider again the case of two satellites covering the user area (we assume that user A was initially served by satellite 3).
 At the time of the handover occurrence, the selected satellite is checked (assume that it will be satellite 6).
-If a channel has been reserved in the meantime, then the call is handed-over to this satellite and if a channel has also been reserved in satellite 5, it is released; otherwise the request is deleted from the queue.
-If no channel has been reserved in satellite 6, the request is deleted from the queue and satellite 5 is checked.
+If a channel has been reserved in the meantime, then the call is handed-over to this satellite and if a channel has not been reserved in satellite 5, it is released; otherwise the request is deleted from the queue.
+If a channel has been reserved, the call is handed-over to this satellite 5 is checked.
+If a channel has been reserved, the call is handed-over to this satellite 5 is checked.
 If a channel has been reserved, the call is handed-over to this satellite, otherwise is forced into termination and the request is deleted from the queue.

-If a call is terminated in t{TH} , the reserved channel in each one of the forthcoming satellites is released.
+If a call is terminated in $t{TH}$ , the reserved channel in each one of the forthcoming satellites is released.
 If there is no reserved channel in a satellite, the request is just deleted from the queue of this satellite.
-The messages for channel reservation are sent to the forthcoming satellites through inter-satellite links (ISLs).
+The messages for a channel reservation are sent to the forthcoming satellites through inter-satellite links (ISLs).
+A general flow chart of the implemented algorithms is presented in fig. 4